SharePoint/sp-dev-docs/docs/solution-guidance/search-solutions-in-sharepoint-2013-and-sharepoint-online.md

 - Change the display template.

-For more information about the Search Results web parts, see [Configure properties of the Search Results Web Part in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/gg549987.aspx) and [How to configure the Search Results Web Part to use a new result source in SharePoint 2013](http://technet.microsoft.com/en-us/library/dn794200%28v=office.15%29.aspx).
+For more information about the Search Results web parts, see [Configure properties of the Search Results web part in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/gg549987.aspx) and [How to configure the Search Results web part to use a new result source in SharePoint 2013](http://technet.microsoft.com/en-us/library/dn794200%28v=office.15%29.aspx).

 #### Search Navigation web part